raspberrypilearning/raspberry-pi-command/en/step_2.md

 --- /task ---

 --- task ---
-If you include a single quote (apostrophe) in your text then you'll see a `>` prompt because the command thinks you haven't finished entering text.
+If you include a single quote in your text then you'll see a `>` prompt because the command thinks you haven't finished entering text.
 Try it:

 ```bash
 echo It's Monday